dr-richard-barker/GeneLabUserManual/README.md

 * Modifying Normalization Method:

-  * If you wish to change the normalization method (e.g., from "DSeek2" to "No Normalization"), click "Change Normalization Method."
+  * If you wish to change the normalization method (e.g., from "DESeq2" to "No Normalization"), click "Change Normalization Method."
   * Enter your email address if desired, and choose the desired normalization approach.

 * Sample Selection for Gene Expression Analysis:

-  * Select specific samples by clicking the "Select labeled, expand table" button.
+  * Select specific samples by clicking the "Select labelled, expand table" button.
   * Choose samples based on factors added during factor selection.

 * Visualizing and Downloading Results: